Blogger reviews her Sharps experience

-Sharps have teamed up with Blogger Jo, creator of Slummy Single Mummy, to document the journey that our real customers go through when ordering a Sharps fitted bedroom!
+Blogger Jo, creator of Slummy Single Mummy, has documented her journey when ordering a Sharps fitted bedroom

 We’ve been here for a about six weeks now, (although it feels like forever), and the alcove is currently filled by two chests of drawers.
-Don’t even ASK where these are going to go when we have the built in wardrobes or I MAY have a small breakdown.

 To get to my side of the bed I have to shuffle myself between the rail of doom and the bed in a most undignified way.
 We also have suitcases full of shoes under the bed, along with Fiancé’s suits in bags.
 He will collapse with the stress of it all if they don’t get hung up soon.

 Part two: after installation